microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 ### CollectD Metrics

 #### Background
 [CollectD](https://collectd.org/) is an open source Linux daemon that periodically collects data from applications and system level information.
-Example applications CollectD can collect metrics from include the Java Virtual Machine (JVM), MySQL Server, Nginx, etc.
+Example applications CollectD can collect metrics from include the Java Virtual Machine (JVM), MySQL Server, Nginx, etc. Current support for CollectD includes version 4.8+.

 A full list of available plugins can be found here: https://collectd.org/wiki/index.php/Table_of_Plugins.